httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

      * Defined content identifiers for first N members of a List, e.g., `x-list-field:4`.
      * Fixed up examples.
      * Updated introduction now that it's adopted.
+     * Defined specialty content identifiers and a means to extend them.
+     * Required signature parameters to be included in signature.

   - -01
      * Strengthened requirement for content identifiers for header fields to be lower-case (changed from SHOULD to MUST).